ERR-HRI-Challenge/baseline2024/dataset/data_README.md

-* Detect whether there was an interaction rupturec(i.e. when the robot makes mistakes described in task 1 and when user displays awkwardness towards the robot described in task 2)
+* Detect whether there was an interaction rupture (i.e. when the robot makes mistakes described in task 1 and when user displays awkwardness towards the robot described in task 2)
 * **Output: presence of interaction ruptures: (0) absent; (1) present**

 **Total Dataset**